stoerr/AIGenPipeline/examples/differentialReTranslation/README.md

 1. **Examples Dropdown**: Allows users to select from predefined examples to fill in the translation fields automatically.
 This feature is designed to demonstrate the capabilities of the application without requiring the user to input original texts manually.

-2. **General Instructions Field**: A text input area where users can specify general instructions for the translation.
-These instructions can include the desired writing style, target audience considerations, and any additional context or background information relevant to the translation task.
+2. **Instructions Field**: A text input area where users can specify the instructions for the translation.
+These instructions have to include the language, and can include further information like desired writing style, target audience considerations, and any additional context or background information relevant to the translation task.

 3. **Original Text Field**: A text input area for the user to enter the text that needs to be translated.
 This field represents the source material in its original language.